Continuous Record Asymptotics for Change-Points Models: Introduction

+We use the continuous record asymptotics to provide an alternative approximation to the finite-sample distribution of the least-squares estimator based on discrete-time data.
+This creates no contradiction since asymptotic theory is intended as a thought experiment used to obtain approximations to the distribution of estimators or test statistics.
+The continuous record asymptotics has proven to be useful in other discrete-time settings such as in the context of unit roots {[}cf. \citet{phillips:87a} and \citet{perron:1991ecma}{]} and nonparametric regression {[}cf. \citet{brown/low:1996}{]}. \citet{brown/low:1996} showed the asymptotic equivalence between a nonparametric regression problem and a white noise with drift problem.
+Our results show the asymptotic equivalence between discrete-time and continuous-time regression models with a change-point.

+Recent work in change-point analysis has focused on estimation when the number of change-points is allowed to increase with the sample size {[}e.g., \citet{fryzlewicz:14}{]} and when the change-point is allowed to approach the start and end sample point.
+A growing literature has also considered change-points in a high-dimensional setting {[}e.g., \citet{lee/seo/shin:16}, \citet{leonardi/buhlmann:16}, \citet{wang/lin/willett:19} and \citet{wang/yu/rinaldo/willett:19}{]}.
+This work is mainly concerned with consistent estimation of the change-point dates and development of corresponding computational algorithms.
+Our focus is on asymptotic theory and inference within the classical change-point model with a single break.
+Our results can also have useful implications for the growing literature on inference in high-dimensional change-point analysis and for the literature on threshold regression {[}see, e.g., \citet{hansen:00ecma} and \citet{hildago/lee/seo:19}{]}.

-This paper relates to two other recent working papers, namely \citeauthor{casini/perron_SC_BP_Lap} (2018, 2019a) . \citet{casini/perron_Lap_CR_Single_Inf} used the asymptotic results developed in this paper and proposed a new Generalized Laplace estimator of the break date under a continuous record asymptotic framework. \citet{casini/perron_SC_BP_Lap} analyzed the Generalized Laplace method under classical asymptotics and focused on the theoretical relationship between the asymptotic distribution of frequentist and Bayesian estimators of the break point.
+This paper relates to other work by the authors, namely \citeauthor{casini/perron_SC_BP_Lap} (\citeyear{casini/perron_Lap_CR_Single_Inf}; \citeyear{casini/perron_SC_BP_Lap}) . \citet{casini/perron_Lap_CR_Single_Inf} used the asymptotic results developed in this paper and proposed a new Generalized Laplace estimator of the break date under a continuous record asymptotic framework. \citet{casini/perron_SC_BP_Lap} analyzed the Generalized Laplace method under classical asymptotics and focused on the theoretical relationship between the asymptotic distribution of frequentist and Bayesian estimators of the break point.

-Recent works have used continuous-time asymptotics for structural change and nonstationarity models more generally. \citet{jiang/wang/yu:16} studied the finite-sample bias of a break point estimator for an univariate diffusion with a break in the drift while \citet{jiang/wang/yu:17} focused on the break point estimator for the Ornstein-Uhlenbeck process.
-Their asymptotic theory is different from ours in that their results are less general and feasible inference for the break point is not accommodated.
 Finally, \citet{chambers/taylor:19} considered both deterministic one-time and continuous stochastic parameter change in a continuous-time autoregressive model while \citet{casini_CR_Test_Inst_Forecast} introduced continuous-time asymptotics to test for forecast failure.
+Recently, \citet{casini:change-point-spectra} considered testing and estimating change-points in a locally stationary process using frequency-domain methods.